Colorful Strips: Introduction

 A restricted geometric version of this problem in $\Re^2$ consists of coloring a point set $S$ with respect to wedges.
 For our purposes, a wedge is any area delimited by two half-lines with common endpoint at one of $d$ given apices.
 Each apex induces a circular ordering of the points in $S$.
 This is illustrated in Figure~\ref{fig}.
-We want to color $S$ so that any wedge containing at least $p'(k,d)$ points is polychromatic.
-In $\Re^2$, the non-circular case corresponds to wedges with apices at infinity.
-Therefore the wedge coloring problem is strictly more difficult than the strip coloring problem.
+We aim at coloring $S$ so that any wedge containing at least $p'(k,d)$ points is polychromatic.
+In $\Re^2$, the non-circular case corresponds to wedges with apices at infinity, hence the circular case can be seen as a generalization.

-Finally, we study a dual problem, in which a set of axis-aligned strips is to be colored, so that sufficiently covered points are contained in strips from all color classes.
-For instance, in the planar case we study the following problem: What is the minimum number $\bar{p}(k,d)$ for which it is always possible to $k$-color any given set of axis-aligned strips so that any point contained in at least $\bar{p}(k,d)$ strips is contained in strips of $k$ distinct colors?
+We then study a dual version of the problem, in which a set of axis-aligned strips is to be colored so that sufficiently covered points are contained in strips from all color classes.
+For instance, in the planar case we study the following function $\bar{p}(k,d)$.

-These problems are closely tied to other previously studied problems in discrete geometry with applications to wireless and {\em ad hoc} networks, such as the sensor cover problem~\cite{othersensors}, conflict-free colorings~\cite{shakharcf}, or covering decomposition problems~\cite{pachtoth}.

-\paragraph{Definitions.} An {\em axis-aligned strip}, or simply a {\em strip} (unless otherwise specified), is the area enclosed between two parallel axis-aligned hyperplanes.

-A {\em $k$-coloring} of a finite set assigns one of $k$ colors to each element in the set.
-Let $S$ be a $k$-colored set of points in $\Re^d$.
-A strip is said do be {\em polychromatic} with respect to $S$ if it contains at least one element of each color class.

-The function $p(k,d)$ is the minimum number for which there always exists a $k$-coloring of any point set in $\Re^d$ such that every strip containing at least $p(k,d)$ points is polychromatic.

-The function $p'(k,d)$ is the minimum number such that, for any given $d$ circular permutations of a set of items $S$, there always exists a $k$-coloring of $S$ such that every sequence of at least $p'(k,d)$ contiguous items is polychromatic.

 Let $H$ be a $k$-colored set of strips in $\Re^d$.
 A point is said to be polychromatic with respect to $H$ if it is contained in strips of all $k$ color classes.
-The function $\bar{p}(k,d)$ is the minimum number for which there always exists a $k$-coloring of any set of strips in $\Re^d$ such that every point of $\Re^d$ contained in at least $\bar{p}(k,d)$ strips .
+The function $\bar{p}(k,d)$ is the minimum number for which there always exists a $k$-coloring of any set of strips in $\Re^d$ such that every point of $\Re^d$ contained in at least $\bar{p}(k,d)$ strips is polychromatic.

-The functions $p(k,d)$, $p'(k,d)$ and $\bar{p}(k,d)$ are monotone and non-decreasing.
-We always consider the set that we color to be ``large enough'', that is, unbounded in terms of $k$.
+Note that the functions $p(k,d)$, $p'(k,d)$ and $\bar{p}(k,d)$ are monotone and non-decreasing (in particular, they all go to infinity when either $k$ or $d$ goes to infinity).
+Since we are interested in arbitrarily large pointsets, we always consider the set that we color to be ``large enough'' (that is, unbounded in terms of $k$).